Taylor Suarez: International career

 Suarez received her first youth national team call-up at the United States under-17 level in November 2021.
 She made the roster for the 2022 CONCACAF Women's U-17 Championship following an injury to Melanie Barcenas went on to start for the team, helping the United States win the tournament with the game-winning assist against Mexico in the final.
 She was part of the team at the 2022 FIFA U-17 Women's World Cup, where they lost on penalties in the quarterfinals.
 She trained with the combined under-18/under-19 teams in 2023 and the under-20 team in 2024.
 She was selected to the roster for the 2024 FIFA U-20 Women's World Cup, helping the United States finish in third place, its best result since 2012.

+Personal life

+Suarez is one of three children born to Lorie and Rick Suarez.
+She is of Puerto Rican and Portuguese descent.
+Several members of her family played college baseball, her father at Seton Hall and her brothers at Charlotte and Lenoir–Rhyne.